UMN Wins Race to Zero Student Design Competition

 The OptiMN design uses durable and robust building systems that use a hybrid 2x4 wall with exterior insulation, high-performance windows, exterior foundation insulation, and airtight construction.
 The home's heating and cooling system incorporates a high-performance integrated space/water heating system with an inverter heat pump for cooling/dehumidification, energy recovery ventilator, and high-efficiency filter – all delivered through a compact, small duct distribution system.
 For outstanding indoor air quality, the design focused on pollution avoidance, source-point exhaust, continuous ventilation, and consistent distribution of fresh and filtered air to all habitable rooms.

 The OptiMN design specifically grouped water fixtures in close proximity to each other and utilized an efficient demand recirculation loop to reduce hot water waste and wait times.

-- Check out a summary of the IMPACT Home
+- Read a two-page summary of the team's project

-- Read their project submission (includes info about each student and how their design met the requirements)
+- Read the team's full project submission (includes info about each student and how their design met the requirements)